dcrebbin/azure-vpn/README.md

-# Azure VPN
+# Azure Proxy/VPN

-How to setup a Shadowsock VPN with a $5per month VM hosted on Azure (similar process for other Linux VMs too)
+How to setup a Shadowsocks proxy/VPN with a $5 per month VM hosted on Azure (similar process for other Linux VMs too)

 ## Requirements: